 Robin brings her energy and enthusiasm for learning and teaching Math to classrooms in and around New York City.
 She is a Math specialist coach/consultant as well as a Math Education Field Supervisor for Touro College, Teachers College (Columbia), NYU and the College of Mount Saint Vincent.

-Coaching us student focused with classroom and school visits with a co-teaching model: sharing planning, observation, debrief, next steps.
+Coaching is student-focused with classroom and school visits with a co-teaching model and if requested Robin will step in and lead the class.
+She will provide ideas for sharing planning, observation, debrief, next steps.
 Feedback is encouraging and includes action items and followup that promote student success and supports teachers’ learning and teaching styles.

 Robin’s focus is on the learner experience which creates a dialogue that centers on student learning and the student’s perspective.
 She provides ideas and feedback to reach students where they are and boost their potential for Math content while building confidence and maximizing college and career opportunities.
 At the high school level, this includes helping teachers, students, administrators and families focus on the Common Core Algebra I Regents which students need to pass to earn a high school diploma.
 Please click here for Robin’s call-to-action blog posts “Get the Math and Get the Points“.